 Have you seen images where the water looks soft and silky, almost unreal?
 Or cars’ taillights transformed into long red lines with clouds blurred and stretched across the sky?

-You might have thought that these images are heavily manipulated in an advanced photo editor but that’s not the case.
-It’s actually the result of a rather easy camera technique.
+You might have thought that these images were heavily manipulated in an advanced photo editor, but that’s not the case.
+They’re actually the result of an easy camera technique you can begin using today.

-This technique is known as Long Exposure Photography; a technique that takes advantage of slow shutter speeds to create creative and unique looking imagery.
-It’s commonly used amongst landscape photographers, architecture photographers, portrait and street photographers, and so many more.
+This technique is known as Long Exposure Photography.
+It takes advantage of slow shutter speeds to create creative and unique-looking imagery.
+It’s commonly used by landscape photographers, architecture photographers, portrait and street photographers, and many others.

-In this article, you’ll learn all the essentials of Long Exposure Photography.
-In just a few easy steps you’ll be ready to blur moving elements, give water a creamy look, or make the sky look stunning with its long and stretched clouds.
+In this article, you’ll learn the essentials of Long Exposure Photography.
+In just a few easy steps, you’ll be ready to blur moving elements, give water a creamy look, or make the sky look stunning with its long and stretched clouds.

 Long Exposure Photography Tutorial